justchrister/kalt/SECURITY.md

 In practice, this means implementing stringent access controls and regularly reviewing and adjusting these permissions to align with the evolving roles and responsibilities within our organization.
 By limiting the access rights for any given resource to what is strictly necessary, we significantly reduce the risk of unauthorized access or accidental misuse of sensitive information.
 This approach not only tightens security but also enhances our system's overall performance by reducing the complexity and potential for error in our access structures.
 The Principle of Least Privilege is a critical component of our security strategy, reflecting our commitment to maintaining a secure and efficient operating environment.

+## Secure storage
+We use the Supabase SaaS offering to store all data.
+They are SOC2 Type 2 compliant, HIPAA compliant, and store all encrypted at rest with AES-256 and in transit via TLS.

+For especially sensitive customer data, we apply an additional level of encryption, such as credit card information and know-your-customer data.
+The encryption keys are rotated at a 12 month interval.

 ## Priveledged users (employees)

 We maintain stringent protocols for managing privileged users — employees who are granted elevated access rights due to their role and responsibilities.
 Recognizing the sensitivity and potential risks associated with handling personal data, we ensure that all privileged users undergo a thorough verification process.
 This process is designed to assess and confirm their suitability and reliability in managing sensitive information.